tahsinulmohsin/NSU-CSE115-contact-management-system252/README.md

 ## 🧪 Sample Run
 ```
 Welcome to the Basic Contact Management System Software.
 This program is developed by two noob freshers from the 252 batch at NSU!

-Type the corresponding number in the menu to run your desired operation and press Enter

 1. Add a Contact
-2. Display contacts
+2. Show all contacts
+3. Search contacts
+4. Delete a contact
-3. Nah, I will rather exit this program
+5. Nah, I will rather exit this program

 Enter your choice: 1
 Enter Name: John Doe